Ansford Academy Contribution to the Local Offer

 All teachers are teachers of students with SEN. Teaching staff have regular training around the more common Educational Needs such as Autism, Dyslexia and Speech, Language and Communication Difficulties.
 The SENCO is a qualified and experienced teacher and holds the National SEN Coordinator qualification

 All of our LSAs have had training in delivering reading and spelling/phonics programmes, social skills, literacy and numeracy skills, and are adept at supporting students at GCSE level.
-In addition, we have a school nurse (Carrie McMullen), a counsellor
+In addition, we have a school nurse, a counsellor and PFSAs.

 16. Inclusion of students in activities outside the classroom, including school trips.